RobynSoar/woohoo-salon/README.md

 ### Deployment to GitHub Pages

 The site was deployed to GitHub Pages.
 The steps to deploy are as follows:
-    1. In the GitHub repository, navigate to the Settings tab
+1. In the GitHub repository, navigate to the 'Settings' tab
-    2. From the menu called 'Code and automation' on the left, select Pages 3.
+2. From the menu called 'Code and automation' on the left, select 'Pages'
+3. From the Default branch drop down menu, select 'Main'
+4. Click 'Save'
+5. A live link will be displayed in a green banner when published succesfully.

+The live link to 'woohoo-salon' can be found here - [Woohoo Salon Live](https://robynsoar.github.io/woohoo-salon/)

+### Clone the Repository Code Locally

+Navigate to the GitHub Repository you want to clone to use locally:
+1. Click on the code drop down button
+2. Click on HTTPS
+3. Copy the repository link to the clipboard
+4. Open your IDE of choice (Git must be installed for the next steps)
+5. Type git close copied-git-url into the IDE terminal

+The project will now of been cloned on your local machine for use.

 <a name="table-of-contents">Return to Table of Contents</a>